The-Grand-Combination/The-Grand-Combo/README.md

 If you have a low end pc or laptop and is running low on ram, this patch will made your make run on less than 2gbs of ram.

-1. After installing TGC and running the mod for the first time, go to your "Vitoria 2/mod" folder
+1. After installing TGC and running the mod for the first time, go to your "Victoria 2/mod" folder
 2. Enter the "TGCLowRam" folder
 3. Copy the "CompressedFlagCache.zip" file